 Dr. Truog is Professor of Medical Ethics, Anaesthesia and Pediatrics at Harvard Medical School.
 He has practiced pediatric intensive care medicine at Boston Children’s Hospital for more than 25 years, including serving as Chief of the Division for more than a decade.

-Dr. Truog is Director of Clinical Ethics at Harvard Medical School, where he has a leadership role in creating and teaching an ethics curriculum from the undergraduate level to postgraduate continuing medical education.
-As Executive Director of the Institute for Professionalism and Ethical Practice, he creates and teaches highly interactive seminars to enhance the relational and communication skills of clinicians across a variety of topics, including breaking bad news, discussing organ donation with families, and disclosure of adverse events and medical error.
+Dr. Truog is also Executive Faculty Director for the Center for Bioethics at Harvard Medical School, where he has a leadership role in creating and teaching an ethics curriculum from the undergraduate level to postgraduate continuing medical education.
+He creates and teaches highly interactive seminars to enhance the relational and communication skills of clinicians across a variety of topics, including breaking bad news, discussing organ donation with families, and disclosure of adverse events and medical error.
 He has published more than 200 articles and books in bioethics and related disciplines.
 His recent books include “Talking with Patients and Families about Medical Error: A Guide for Education and Practice (2010, JHUP), and Death, Dying, and Organ Transplantation (2012, Oxford).

 Meredith Van Der Velde, MD